yuma-mizuno/lean-cluster-algebra/README.md

-## Cluster algebras in Lean
-A formalizaion of the definition of cluster algebras in Lean.
+Experiments on formalizing the definition of cluster algebras in Lean.

-By Yuma Mizuno